www.prepareforcanada.com

 December 25

-In addition to the national holidays, there are other statutory holidays that many provinces (but not all) will observe.
+In addition to the national holidays, there are other provincial statutory holidays.
+Most provinces recognize these holidays, but not all.

 Heritage Day in Nova Scotia